 Some professions are required by law to complete continuing education requirements.
 You must follow these requirements to continue to provide the services in that field.
 For example, a Real Estate Agent in California needs to complete multiple hours of continuing education between license renewal periods.
 Not meeting this requirement may mean you won’t be able to operate as a Real Estate Agent.
 Since this is required by law, the IRS will allow it as a deduction.
 Other professions that require continuing education to maintain their status are CPAs and Enrolled Agents.

 In a situation when you can’t deduct your education expenses as a business deduction, there are other non-business deductions you may be able to claim on your tax return: the Lifetime Learning Credit and the Tuition and Fees Deduction (as of this writing, the deduction is only available through 2020).
-Aside from other requirements, your income (if filing single) cannot exceed $68,000 for the Lifetime Learning Credit and $80,000 for the Tuition and Fees Deduction.
-The maximum deduction for the lifetime learning credit is a $2,000 nonrefundable credit and $4,000 for the tuition and fees deduction.
+Aside from other requirements, your gross income (if filing single) cannot exceed $68,000 for the Lifetime Learning Credit and $80,000 for the Tuition and Fees Deduction.
+The maximum deduction for the lifetime learning credit is a $2,000 non-refundable credit and $4,000 for the tuition and fees deduction in a tax year.

 Let’s say you’re a freelance designer who typically works with small business clients to prepare their branding and marketing assets.
 You start learning web development on Coursera, in order to add website creation to your services.
 That’s considered work-related education and can lower the amount of taxes owed!

-Now that we know when education expenses qualify, we can go over what is a qualified education expense.
+Now we can go over what is a qualified education expense.
 Don't be so sad that you are draining your savings account over books.
 Tuition, books, supplies, and other related costs are qualifying expenses.
 You can also include the mileage to attend classes as a business deduction.
 Document your expenses as well as the purpose of your education costs.
 The taxpayer has the burden of proof, so always be ready to substantiate your expenses while following IRS rules.

 Books, podcasts, and videos are a common way to stay up-to-date on your industry and best practices.
 If you also use your subscription for personal reading, then simply apply a percentage tax deduction.